 THIRD UNIVERSITY EXAMINATION in LAW AND FRENCH Standard (programme level): approved by the Director of the BCL (Law and French) and as set out in the Learning Agreements for each term, to be signed by each student, signed on behalf of the host institution and the Law School, UCC, and returned to UCC in due time.
 To pass Third Year and progress to Fourth Year, students must achieve a satisfactory performance in these examinations (as determined by the Autumn Examination Board following consultation with the host institution).
-Students failing to achieve an overall aggregate pass will undertake appropriate alternative assessments agreed by the Director of the BCL (Law and French) and the Head of the Law School, in consultation with the Head of the Department of French, in advance of either the Autumn or Winter Examination Board, which can include re-assessment by the host institution.
-Where, however, a student has failed to take the requisite number of courses or has failed to attend approved examinations such that the requisite number of cordit cannot be achieved, or in very serious cases where, in the view of the Director of the BCL (Law and French) and the Head of the School of Law, the student has not made a genuine attempt to pass the Third Year, the student's record may be referred to the Summer Board for a preliminary assessment.
+Students failing to achieve an overall aggregate pass will undertake appropriate alternative assessments agreed by the Director of the BCL (Law and French) and the Dean of the Law School, in consultation with the Head of the Department of French, in advance of either the Autumn or Winter Examination Board, which can include re-assessment by the host institution.
+Where, however, a student has failed to take the requisite number of courses or has failed to achieved, or in very serious cases where, in the view of the Director of the BCL (Law and French) and the Dean of the School of the Student has not made a genuine attempt to pass the Third Year, the student's record may be referred to the Summer Board for a preliminary assessment.
 In such a case, the Summer Board shall recommend an appropriate course of action, including (but not limited to) requiring the student to repeat the year.
-The Autumn Board shall also have power to determine that, in light of the scale of a student's failure to meet the requisite standard in the approved examinations, an assessment by means of alternative assessments in advance of the Winter Board is not appropriate on academic grounds, so that the student would be required to repeat the Year.
-A student has failed to obtain an overall pass in the year abroad, and at the Winter Board has been deemed to have failed the alternative assessments set for him or her, shall be deemed to have failed the Third University Examination for the BCL (Hons) (Law and Fren Honours: Students will not be granted honours and will not be ranked in the Third University Examination for the BCL (Hons) (Law and French) Degree.
+The Autumn Board shall also have power to determine that, in light of the scale of a student's failure to meet the requisite standard in the approved examinations, an assessment by means of alternative assessments in advance of the Winter Board at the Winter Board has been deemed to have failed the alternative assessments set for him or her, shall be deemed to have failed the Third University Examination for the BCL (Law and French) Degree.
+Such students shall be required to repeat the Third University Examination through appropriate project work, assignments and/or other assessments agreed by the Director of the BCL (Law and French) and the Dean of the Law School, in consultation with Honours: Students will not be granted honours and will not be ranked in the Third University Examination for the BCL (Hons) (Law and French) Degree.
 Three Year Rule: Candidates must pass/progress within three academic years of the date of first registration for Third Year, otherwise they cannot continue in the programme.